INTRODUCTION AND EPIDEMIOLOGY

 The hallmark of SLE is serum autoantibodies against nuclear proteins.
 Autoantibodies may arise from defective clearance of apoptotic cells.
 When cells undergo apoptosis, internal proteins are displayed on surface blebs.
 If apoptotic cells are not cleared, nuclear material is exposed to the immune system, which may become sensitized.
 Certain complement component deficiencies, namely of C4 and C1q, are associated with an increased incidence of SLE; this may relate to the role of complement activation in clearing apoptotic cells and foreign antigens.

 Autoantibodies can damage tissues through direct binding to cell surfaces with subsequent immune system activation, or by deposition of immune complexes in tissues.
-Immune complexes are not effectively cleared in patients with SLE, due to quantitative and qualitative deficiencies in Fc and complement ...
+Immune complexes are not effectively cleared in patients with SLE, due to quantitative and qualitative deficiencies in Fc ...